theevilmathcat/ANOVA-THE-COMPLETE-GUIDE/ANOVA design options.md

 When group means are truly different, the between-group variance will be substantially larger than the within-group variance, producing a large F-statistic.
 When there are no real differences between groups, both variance components reflect only random variation, and the F-statistic will be close to 1.
 This is the concept of anova: partitioning total variance into systematic (between-group) and random (within-group) components, to determine whether group differences are meaningful or just noise.

+Fisher initially tried to publish his ANOVA work in the journal Biometrika, but the editor Karl Pearson (who didn't get along with Fisher) refused to publish it.
+So Fisher published it in the Journal of Agricultural Science instead.
+Cronyism/favoritism at its finest.

 ---

 ## Design Dimensions for Univariate ANOVA